zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

 2. Read through [Code styles and conventions]( https://zulip.readthedocs.io/en/latest/contributing/code-style.html) and take a look through your code to double-check that you've followed Zulip's guidelines.
-3. Take a look at your git history to ensure your commits have been clear and logical (see [Version Control]( https://zulip.readthedocs.io/en/latest/contributing/version-control.html) for tips).
+3. Take a look at your Git history to ensure your commits have been clear and logical (see [Version Control]( https://zulip.readthedocs.io/en/latest/contributing/version-control.html) for tips).
 If not, consider revising them with `git rebase --interactive`.
 For most incoming webhooks,